-Specifications: If the thought of figuring out exactly what faucet will be on every sink and exactly what knob will be on the screen door is a little overwhelming, this is where I can help.
+Specifications: If the thought of figuring out exactly what faucet will be on every sink and exactly what knob will be on the screen door is a little overwhelming, we can help.
 All of those little decisions must be made by the time the project is built, and the sooner they are settled, the more you know how much the whole thing will cost.
-Many clients find that they care about some of the details (perhaps the bathroom tile) but not others (how about the grout?), and so I try to be as flexible as possible during this stage and provide exactly what you need.
+Many clients find that they care about some of the details (perhaps the bathroom tile) but not others (how about the grout?), and so we try to be as flexible as possible during this stage and provide exactly what you need.

 Construction Documents: Once all of the fixtures and finishes are decided, a full set of Construction Documents can be assembled.
 These drawings are much more intricate than the permit plans, and have many details worked out so that a contractor can take them and run the job site with very few questions.

-Construction Administration: Once a project starts to be built, I really appreciate being able to check in regularly and make sure all is running smoothly.
-If there are surprises or changes during construction (hopefully not!) then I can assist in trouble-shooting and problem-solving, as well as helping resolve any outstanding issues.
-Mostly, this is the house-keeping stage, as I make sure the builder is actually following all of our well-considered directions.
+Construction Administration: Once a project starts to be built, we check in regularly and make sure all is running smoothly.
+If there are surprises or changes during construction (hopefully not!) then we assist in trouble-shooting and problem-solving, as well as helping resolve any outstanding issues.
+Mostly, this is the house-keeping stage, as we make sure the builder is actually following all of our well-considered directions.